pcraster/pcraster/documentation/pcraster_project/install.rst

 We do not have a native build yet for the Apple M platform but our osx-64 version can be used.
 Install |miniconda| using `Miniconda3 macOS Apple M1 64-bit bash`.
-Specify the osx-64 channel when creating and installing packages into a PCRaster environment:
+Specify the osx-64 channel when creating and installing packages into a PCRaster environment, e.g.:

 .. code-block:: console

-   conda create --name pcraster -c conda-forge/osx-64 python=3.9 pcraster
+   conda create --name pcraster -c conda-forge/osx-64 python=3.9 numpy matplotlib pcraster campo spyder qgis spotpy

 To allow displaying the visualisation tool Aguila it is required to set an additional environment variable after activating your environment: